 Thousands of animals go missing each year while grazing, and farmers spend hundreds of hours trying to locate the lost animals.
 This makes it difficult to run a profitable business and to achieve high standards of animal welfare.
 Additionally, it means farmers are not able to fully utilise grazing lands.

 Findmy’s tracking collars use GPS to monitor livestock.
-Each animal is fitted with a collar which is linked to an app on the farmers’ smartphone.
-This gives farmer the opportunity to take a more informed and proactive approach to herding.
+Each animal is fitted with a collar which is linked to an app on the farmer’s smartphone.
+This gives the farmer the opportunity to take a more informed and proactive approach to herding.

 When a collar shows that an animal has not moved in some time, the farmer can send herders to the exact location of the animal, saving valuable time and resources.
 The collars use a Low Earth Orbit (LEO) network of satellites, ensuring precision and unmatched connectivity, even in areas without mobile coverage.

-Farmers using Findmy’s tracking system have demonstrated a significant reduction in the number of animals lost to illness or predators, which has a direct impact on income, and on trauma for farmers.
+Farmers using Findmy’s tracking system have seen a significant reduction in the number of animals lost to illness or predators, which has a direct impact on income and on farmers’ well-being.
 This is especially significant for smallholder farms.

 Increased control over livestock also improves utilisation of pastures, soil health and plant life, which in turn can reduce the need for synthetic fertilisers, pesticides and herbicides.

 Findmy's system is already used for tracking sheep, cattle, goat, horses, camels, elephants and reindeer.
-Because of the LEO satellites, the trackers can work anywhere in the world.
+The use of LEO satellites means that the trackers work anywhere in the world.

 GPS tracking collars for grazing animals

 Connects individual animals directly to a farmer’s smartphone

 Findmy’s system ensures more grazing animals survive and improves animal welfare.